Step 6: Issuing My License When No Exam is Required

 Do I need to be concerned about Workers' Compensation Insurance?

 All contractors are required to present proof of Workers' Compensation Insurance coverage as a condition of licensure, to maintain a license, to activate an inactive license, or to renew a license, unless they are exempt from this requirement.
-Contractors, with the exception of the C-39 roofing contractor, who do not have employees working for them are exempt from the requirement for workers' compensation insurance, but they will be required to file a certification of this exemption with the Registrar.
+Contractors, with the exception of the C-8 Concrete contractors, C-20 Warm-Air Heating, Ventilating and Air-Conditioning contractors, C-22 Asbestos Abatement contractors, C-39 Roofing contractors, and/or C-61/D-49 Tree Service contractors, who do not have employees working for them are exempt from the requirement for workers' compensation insurance, but they will be required to file a certification of this exemption with the Registrar.
 If the license is qualified by a Responsible Managing Employee (RME), an exemption certificate cannot be submitted.
 Neither the proof of coverage nor the exemption is required for an inactive license.

 What will I receive to show that I'm licensed?